kevinfjiang/FuncNotify/README.md

 ```
 $ FuncNotify go run main.go --kwargs NotifyMethod=Text cellphone=8001234567
 ```
 Anything after `--kwargs` with an equal sign will automatically be parsesd as a key word argument for FuncNotify.
 The remainder without `=` will be executed.
-This allows you to time any script multi_target not yet supported
+This allows you to time any script.
+`multi_target` not yet supported
 #### [Contributing:](.github/Contributing.md)
 Click above for instructions on how to contribute